-The Alexandra King happens to be the largest king palm as it is known to grow up to the height of 80 ft. (if cultivated in their natural habitat).
-Usually, their trunks grow out to be a foot thick wide in colors from gray to white.
+The Alexandra King happens to be the largest king palm as it is known to grow up to the height of 24 meters when found in the wild.
+Usually, their trunks grow out to be a meter wide in colors from gray to white.

 When it comes to their leaves, they are in the darker green shade with silver undertones.
-Unlike most palm trees, Alexandra king is a medium to fast grower, producing white-hued flowers (both male and female) that generally are 2 feet long in length.
+Unlike most palm trees, Alexandra king is a medium to fast grower, producing white-hued flowers (both male and female) that generally are 1 meter in length.

 One of the most striking differences between this type of palm tree and the rest of them is its flower sprays.
-They are plenty and can be found just below the crown shaft, spreading around the trunk easily.
+There are a generous amount of flowers that can found just below the crown shaft, spreading around the trunk easily.
 The flowers produced appear to be in a variety of colors ranging from violet to light purple to red.
 Like Alexandra King, it produces flowers of both sexes (male and female).

 While the abundance of flowers is this tree’s admirable feature, its trunk is not so though.
 The trunk of the King Bangalow tree is not as thick as other popular types of palm trees.
 The trunk is mostly 8 to 10 inches in diameter and features light brown to pale gray color.
 Unlike Alexandra, it is a short-heighted tree that takes time to grow properly.

-Purple king palm is the third last variety of king palm that grows in swamps in a forest.
+Archontophoenix purpurea, or the purple king palm is the third last variety of king palm that grows in swamps in a forest.
 The palm’s appearance is as attractive as its other types – beautiful, colorful leaves with plenty of different flowers including roses as well.
 However, what makes it different from its counterparts is its nicely colored crown shaft.
-The palm’s crown shaft happens to be the tree’s best feature
+The palm’s crown shaft happens to be the tree’s best feature.

 8. Florida Thatch Palm